Oregon Tolling Policy Development

 White Paper Topics

-Tolling White Paper Process Overview (in PDF format)
+Tolling White Paper Process Overview (PDF)

 Tolling and Pricing Policy Amendments to the OTP and OHP